How to Plant a Carpet of Blue Spring Flowers

 All of these blue spring flowers are perennial, so if they are happy where you plant them, they will bloom again each spring.
 An annual top-dressing of compost will provide all the nutrients needed.

-After the bulbs finish blooming, let the foliage remain in place until it dies back naturally.
+After the bulbs finish blooming, allow the foliage to remain in place until it dies back naturally.
 This allows the bulbs to replenish their reserves so they can multiply and bloom again the next spring.
 Since the foliage of these bulbs is narrow and grass-like, it doesn’t have a big presence and fades away pretty quickly.

 Learn more about growing spring-blooming bulbs in these articles on our website: How to Plan a Spring Bulb Garden, 5 Ways to Plant Fall Bulbs (video), and Bloom Time Planning Guide for Spring and Summer Bulbs.